wang-q/windows/README.md

 ```

-After Windows updating, Windows version is 19041.388 as my current date.
+After Windows updating, the Windows version is 19041.388 as my current date.

 ## Enable some optional features of Windows 10